mhostert/Heavy-Neutrino-Limits/README.md

 **std_plots** makes the standard plots of constraints against the HNL mass for single flavor dominance scenario.

-**inv_plots** makes plots with only constraints that apply on a HNL that decays invisibly.

 ---
 Current compilation of bounds: